yashjagri/portfolio/README.md

 *   Distributed Data Pipeline for Real-Time Analytics
 *   Data Analysis
 ### [Computer Vision Model](https://github.com/leo-cf-tian/toyota-innovation-challenge)
-Developed a computer vision model using Python and Roboflow to win 1st place in the Toyota Innovation Challenge.
+Developed a computer vision model using Python and Roboflow to win **1st place in the Toyota Innovation Challenge**.
 Preprocessed image data with adaptive equalization and data augmentation, tripling the dataset.
 Trained Ultralytics’ YOLOv8 model using transfer learning for efficient and accurate results.

 ## Work Expirience